3R Waste

 Collection of unnecessary chemicals

-Collection of Mercury-containing apparatuses
+Collection of mercury-containing apparatuses

 Mercury-containing apparatuses